UCLR 100 Interpreting Literature

 This year's theme for our UCLR 100 core course in Interpreting Literature is "T. S. Eliot and the Modernists."
 Students will learn how to read and interpret a literary (and visual) text through the work of T. S. Eliot and some of his fellow poets and artists.
 We'll read a lot of Eliot's prose.

 This is a foundational course of literary studies.
 Students can expect to become more conscious about reading and what it involves; they can also expect to feel the excitement of transforming their impressions about texts into a well-organized set of reflections to be shared with others, through discussion, individual presentations, and writing.

 Finally, students will learn to master key literary and critical terms.

 Class format and course aim

 There will be an emphasis on close reading.
 We will read and discuss texts in great detail.
 The aim is to enhance your ability to respond to literature meaningfully and effectively.
-You will be encourage to respond in personal, creative, and original ways.
-You must come to class having read the assigned materials.
+You will be encouraged to respond in personal, creative, and original ways.

 Learning Outcomes: By the end of the course students are expected to